-We get it; meat can be intimidating.
-What's the difference between a porterhouse and a T-bone when they both come from the same part of the cow?
+We get it – meat can be intimidating.
+What’s the difference between a porterhouse and a T-bone when they both come from the same part of the cow?
 Is it called a New York strip or a Kansas City strip?
-An oyster blade steak sounds real fancy – I have no idea what that is – but should I order it?
+An oyster blade steak sounds fancy (I have no idea what it is), but should I order it?

 Photo credit: looloo iNSIGHTS